e-Spirit/fsxa-pwa/docs/css/Component.md

 }
 ```

-And then import and use it your component like this
+And then import and use it in your component like this

 ```typescript jsx
 ...